Why Every Brand Needs a Multimedia Strategy

 Authentic photography — real products, real environments, real people — outperforms stock photography by wide margins.
 Users are increasingly skeptical of stock images, and brands that use original photography benefit from that skepticism.

-The Bundled Advantage
+The Integrated Studio Advantage

 This means:

-- Everything ships together, consistent and on-time
+- Everything ships together, consistent and on time

 Coordination costs go down.
 Quality goes up.